 UPSHAW, TEXAS.
 Upshaw, a rural community on Farm Road 343 eighteen miles northwest of Nacogdoches in northwestern Nacogdoches County, was settled before 1900.
 The community was founded as a freedmen's settlement, and was called County Line in the early years.
 By the mid-1930s the community was called Upshaw and had a school, a church, a store, and a number of houses.
 After World War II many of the residents moved away, but in the early 1990s two churches, a school, and a cemetery remained.
 No population estimates are available.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Christopher Long, "UPSHAW, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hruwg.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Christopher Long, "UPSHAW, TX," accessed February 22, 2019, http://www.tshaonline.org/handbook/online/articles/hruwg.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.